dotnsf/cag/README.md

 - Now you can browse your generated Swagger API document in http://localhost:3000/ .

+  - You would see CRUD APIs for each dbs.
+If name of db is 'mydb', then you will find following 5 REST APIs for each dbs:

+    - GET /mydb : read all docs in mydb.

+    - GET /mydb/{id} : read a doc with id={id} in mydb

+    - POST /mydb : create a doc in mydb

+    - PUT /mydb/{id} : update a doc with id={id} in mydb

+    - DELETE /mydb/{id} : delete a doc with id={id} in mydb

 ## How to publish Swagger API document in public.

 - Edit ./out/public/swagger.yaml(L.6)'s host value with your published hostname and port.